-The federal Occupational Safety and Health Administration or a similar government agency operating under state law (generically, "OSHA") may conduct an inspection of workplaces, to the extent permitted by law, to determine compliance with occupational safety and health legal requirements.
-OSHA does not have to provide advance notice before it seeks to conduct an inspection.
-There are several reasons why an OSHA Inspector ("Inspector") might seek to inspect a workplace, including receipt of an anonymous complaint regarding safety, a scheduled inspection, or in response to a fatality or other serious injury at the workplace.
+Cal/OSHA, California's Division of Occupational Safety and Health, may conduct an inspection of California workplaces, to the extent permitted by law, to determine compliance with occupational safety and health legal requirements.
+Cal/OSHA does not have to provide advance notice before it seeks to conduct an inspection.
+There are several reasons why a Cal/OSHA Inspector ("Inspector") might seek to inspect a workplace, including receipt of an anonymous complaint regarding safety, a scheduled inspection, or in response to a fatality or other serious injury at the workplace.

-The production's Safety Program Director is the designated production representative in the event of an OSHA inspection.
+The production's Safety Program Director is the designated production representative in the event of a Cal/OSHA inspection.

-lf:
+If:

-- An OSHA Inspector arrives at a workplace and seeks to conduct an inspection; OR - A serious injury, illness, or fatality occurs at a workplace, including during a location shot; OR - A worker involved in a production is transported to a hospital or emergency care facility; OR - An audience member or other member of the public is injured during a production activity; OR - A serious incident (e.g., severe weather incident, environmental release, etc.) occurs during a production activity, then, the production's Safety Program Director should be contacted immediately.
-The Safety Program Director will then contact all of the following people, who have authority to contact OSHA or direct other response actions on behalf of the Company, as required:
+- A Cal/OSHA Inspector arrives at a workplace and seeks to conduct an inspection1; OR - A serious injury, illness, or fatality occurs at a workplace, including during a location shot; OR - A worker involved in a production is transported to a hospital or emergency care facility; OR - An audience member or other member of the public is injured during a production activity; OR - A serious incident (e.g., severe weather incident, environmental release, etc.) occurs during a production activity, then, the production's Safety Program Director should be contacted immediately.
+The Safety Program Director will then contact all of the following people, who have authority to contact Cal/OSHA or direct other response actions on behalf of the Company, as required:

-- 1. Paramount Media Networks/BET/VIMN Vice President of Production Safety (Chris Velvin (c) 424-280-9674) - 2.
+- 1. Paramount Media Networks Vice President of Production Safety (Chris Velvin (c) 424-280-9674) - 2.
 Paramount VP, Production Safety (Jonas Matz (w) 323-956-8239 / (c) 310-901-4648) - 3.
 Risk Management (Corrin Hu (w) 323-956-5200 / (c) 310-897-4495) - 4.
 Business & Legal Affairs (William Tran (w) 310-528-8531 / (c) 323-527-7323)